script-fu/artbox/content/hub/feature-test/folder/Resource-Control.md

 | **8.
 Inform the user about locked resources** | Folder locked resources can not be edited | User confusion | An informative message is displayed in the Brush Editor if the resource is locked |
 | **9.
 Copy and Paste as New Brush** | New Feature | Create a brush from the active drawable | Added to the Brushes Menu via a Script-Fu plug-in |
 | **9.
 Tool Preset Name in Tool Options Title** | New Feature | See the active Tool Preset name requires the Tool Preset Editor to be open or the Tool Preset selector to be in list mode | Added the active Tool Preset name after the Tool name in the Tool Options title.
 Tool Name | Tool Preset Name |
-## MR Description

-This merge request improves the usability and data-saving mechanisms for resources and Tool Presets in Artbox.
-Below is a summary of the key changes made to enhance the user experience with resources, including active tool presets, and their associated assets:

 ### Changes